lgallez/lgallez.github.io/README.md

-This repository is for pages deployed.
+This repository is for web pages launched.